 - When removing the cart from its storage location be sure to secure the storage area gate or doors after you move out the cart.

-- When returning the cart plug it in, set the dial to charge, and secure the storage area.
+- When returning the cart plug it in and secure the storage area.

 - As noted in the Electric Cart/Industrial Truck Policy, the driver should make a visual inspection of the cart before driving it.

 - Electric carts are NOT allowed in the following areas on campus:

 - No driving in Adams breezeway or on the south sidewalk

 - Supervisors must insure that all new employees are properly trained on each electric cart they will operate.